BuckWildGames/GodotManagerGDS/README.md

 A tool to manage all things Godot

-Released for Windows
+Released for Windows and Linux

-Source should work with Mac and Linux if exported for platform. *Not Tested
+Might work on Mac, not sure

 Made in Godot 4.5